Crowd Counting with Decomposed Uncertainty: Related Work

 \section{Related Work}

 The previous literature on crowd counting problems can be categorized into three kinds of approaches depending on methodology: detection-based, regression-based and density-based methods.

 \textbf{Detection-based crowd counting} is an approach to directly detect each of the target objects in a given image.
-A typical approach is to utilize object detectors \cite{leibe2005pedestrian, li2008estimating, wang2009crowd} often using moving-windows \cite{dollar2012pedestrian}.
-Then, the counts of targets in an image is automatically given as a byproduct of detection results.
-These methods typically require well-trained classifiers to extract low-level features from the whole human body \cite{dalal2005histograms, viola2004robust}.
+A typical approach is to utilize object detectors \cite{leibe2005pedestrian,li2008estimating,wang2009crowd} often using moving-windows \cite{dollar2012pedestrian}.
+Then, the counts of targets in an image are automatically given as a byproduct of detection results.
 However, objects can be highly occluded in many crowded scenes and many target objects can be in drastically different scales, making detection much more challenging.
-These issues make detection based approaches infeasible in dense crowd scenes.
+These issues make detection-based approaches infeasible in dense crowd scenes.

-\textbf{Regression-based approaches} \cite{chan2009bayesian, chen2012feature, kumagai2017mixture, ryan2009crowd, shang2016end} are proposed to remedy the occlusion problems which are obstacles for detection-based methods.
+\textbf{Regression-based approaches} \cite{chan2009bayesian,chen2012feature,kumagai2017mixture,ryan2009crowd,shang2016end} are proposed to remedy the occlusion problems which are obstacles for detection-based methods.
 Regression-based methods directly map input crowd images to scalar values of counts, hence bypassing explicit detection tasks.
 Particularly, a mapping between image features and the crowd count is learned.
 Typically the extracted features are used to generate low-level information, which is learned by a regression model.
-Hence, these methods leverage better feature extraction (if available) and regression algorithms for estimating counts \cite{shang2016end, arteta2014interactive, chan2009bayesian, chen2012feature, segui2015learning}.
-For example, \cite{chan2008privacy, ryan2009crowd, chan2012counting} take advantage of spatial or depth information and utilize segmentation methods to filter the background region and regress counts only on the foreground of images.
+Hence, these methods leverage better feature extraction (if available) and regression algorithms for estimating counts \cite{shang2016end,arteta2014interactive,chan2009bayesian,chen2012feature,segui2015learning}.
 However, these regression-based methods mostly ignore the spatial information in the crowd images.